• Produced by Jack Binder

 What is Film Budgeting?

 Film budgeting is critical for obtaining film financing and to launch tv pilots and tv series.
-For both large Major Hollywood Studio and indie film budgets the process entails similar attention to detail.
+For both large Major Hollywood Studio and lower indie film budgets the process entails similar attention to detail.

 Film Budgeting and Scheduling